fabfabretti/chompibara/documentation/Documentation.md

 ### Usage

-DailyStat is mostly a "bridge" component, not meant to be reused but more to avoid an overly long History component.
+DailyStat is mostly a "bridge" component, not meant to be reused; it's a way to avoid an overly long History component.
 It sets up various other components in a nice layout.

 #### Dependencies